DANS-KNAW/dans-mvn-parent/README.md

 ### Design
-A of writing this, Maven is unfortunately still rather low in composability.
-This means that, to split up a POM you do not have a lot of options.
+As of writing this, Maven is unfortunately still rather low in composability.
+This means that to split up a POM you do not have a whole lot of options.
 If you have to use the managed dependencies you are basically stuck with splitting up over a single-inheritance hierarchy, so that is what we have done here.
 This hierarchy is subdivided as follows: